ismail-gits/helm-chart-online-shop-microservices-application/README.md

     ```bash
     ./helmfile.sh delete
     ```

-## Uninstallation
-To uninstall the online shop application manually, run the uninstallation script uninstall.sh:

-    ```bash
-    ./uninstall.sh
-    ```

-This will remove all deployed microservices associated with the online shop application from your Kubernetes cluster.

 ## Acknowledgements
 I would like to extend my gratitude to Google Container Registry (gcr) for hosting the publicly available Docker images used in this project.
 This Helm chart was inspired by the need for a robust and scalable solution for deploying online shop applications on Kubernetes.